Elliott House, Wellington

 Elliott House is a historic building in Wellington, New Zealand.

 The house was built for James Sands Elliott, a medical professional, in 1913.
 The north side served as the family residence, while the Kent Terrace side served as his consultancy room and surgery.
 The building was renovated in 1988.

-The building is classified as a "Category I" ("places of special or outstanding historical or cultural heritage significance or value") historic place by Heritage New Zealand.
+The building is classified as a Category 1 Historic Place (places of "special or outstanding historical or cultural heritage significance or value") by Heritage New Zealand.